My body, my story

 What words do we choose to describe them?

-How would we talk to them, if possible?
+How would we talk to them, if it were possible?

 Through this new series of portraits, NOO celebrates the plurality, resilience, beauty and strength of our bodies.

-Sincere and profound conversations, to question the relationship we have with them, the way we look at them, the weight of norms and the quest for an often tumultuous love.
+Sincere and profound conversations, to examine the relationship we have with them, the way we look at them, the weight of norms and the quest for a love that is often tumultuous.

-In the privacy of her Marseille duplex, we met Zéphyrine , director and DJ, who spoke to us about pretty privilege, stereotypes to deconstruct and the need to surround yourself with the right people.
+In the intimacy of her Marseille duplex, we met Zéphyrine , director and DJ, who spoke to us about pretty privilege, stereotypes to deconstruct and the need to surround oneself with the right people.

 Who are you, Zephyrine?